Armaan240/TotemPad/README.md

 ## Why I Made This ?
 This Project Is Also Speedrunn and Yah made for UnderCity Just Like The Squid Desk I Will be making Two Of Them to GiveAway And Other Can Win it BY PLaying THE Best Game with It On My Lappi
-Just Wait for Me You Will be amazed By seeing my MineCraft World
+Just Wait for Me You Will be amazed By seeing my MineCraft World just waiting for the Visa And Passort to be approved for Undercity Arrival

+## How I Made This ?
+This Was Made Under My Seed Run Challenge Till 8 July In which I will be Maiking A 3d printer also and many more and this last but not least Project and thus made this under 10 hours Using Kicad , Fusion and Some Help of Slackmates

 ## Some Imagesss
 Please Ignore Missing Key Caps ,They were currepted but i have their 3d printed will paste on any other keycap